yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic.md

 Support for API Blueprint is being deprecated.
 See [Importing APIs]({{< ref "getting-started/import-apis#api-blueprint-is-being-deprecated" >}}) for more details.
 {{< /note >}}

-The developer Portal is available to Pro (On-Premises), Cloud Classic and Multi-Cloud users.
+The Tyk Classic Developer Portal is available to Tyk Self-Managed and Tyk Cloud users.

 For examples of how clients have used our portal, visit: